gavinhoward/bc/manuals/build.md

 the generated code to do math with `long` types may be inefficient.
 Users may set this lower to improve the efficiency of the generated code for math.

-For most normal desktop systems, setting this is unnecessary.
+For most normal desktop systems, setting this is unnecessary, except that 32-bit platforms with 64-bit longs may want to set it to `32`.

 Defaults to the default value of `LONG_BIT` for the target platform.
 For compliance with the `bc` spec, the minimum allowed value is `16`.